nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.7 Delete a module: `deletemod` <a name="deletemod"></a>
-Deletes the specified module code from the database.
+Deletes the specified module code from the database,
+together with all its related data, such as the time you have spent on it.

 Format: `deletemod <module code>`

-* The `module code` is valid.
+* The `module code` needs to be valid.
-* The `module code` exists in the database.
+* The `module code` should exist in the database.

 Example of usage: